PlashSpeed-Aiman/IIUMPassGo/readme.md

 ## Instructions

-Clone the repo, and change directory to repo directory, and run the command **go build**
+Clone the repo, and change directory to repo directory, run *go get*, then run the command **go build**

 ## Compatibility